Received an RFE from USCIS?

 Statutory denials without prior issuance of an RFE

-In the case of an application or petition that lacks initial evidence, USCIS has the power to make a determination without issuing an RFE under enhanced discretionary powers granted by the Trump administration.
+In the case of an application or petition that lacks initial evidence, USCIS has discretionary powers to make a determination without issuing an RFE.

 As such, applicants who receive a request for evidence should regard this as an invaluable opportunity to persuade USCIS that their application should be approved.